Fire Science Technology (FS)

 Course classification: CTE

-FS125 Principles of Fire and Emergency S 4 credits (4 lec hrs/wk)
+FS125 Principles of Fire and Emergency Services 4 credits (4 lec hrs/wk)

 This course introduces the basic principles and history related to the national firefighter life safety initiatives, focusing on the need for cultural and behavior change throughout the emergency services.